Having a line of credit handy is extremely important for a small business.

 This business card from Amex is part of American Express’ Membership Rewards® program.
 Your rewards points are unlimited, meaning there’s no limit to how many you can earn.
 There’s also no expiration on your points.

-You’ll earn 3X points on airfare purchased from airlines, 2X points at U.S. gas stations and 1X points on other purchases.
+You’ll earn 3X points on airfare purchased from airlines; 2X points on U.S. purchases for advertising in select media, shipping, gas stations, and U.S. purchases made directly from select computer hardware and software providers; and 1X points on other purchases.
 You earn bonus points on up to $100,000 in purchases per category per year (then 1x points).
 There are over one million rewards to choose from over 500 brands.
 [Note that points are only earned on eligible purchases.
 Bonus points limitations apply.]

 Do your employees need cards for expenses?
 You earn points on virtually all of their purchases when you add them to your account.
 Points can be redeemed for things like office supplies, gift cards, travel, charity donations, and more.